Libre-X-Project/AHK-main/README.md

 AHK -- Advanced/Adaptable Hybrid Kernel
 =======================================
-AHK Is an Hybrid Kernel based on xvX by Kap Petrov.
+AHK is an Hybrid Kernel based on xvX developed at vOS Research Group.
 It is designed to be fast, efficient, and adaptable.

 How to build AHK
 ================